davidchesnut/sp-dev-docs/docs/general-development/claims-based-identity-in-sharepoint.md

 ---
-title: Claims-based identity in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 32b6af2a-72f3-4302-a6af-5f00143cbf67
+title: Claims-based identity in SharePoint ms.prod: SHAREPOINT ms.assetid: 32b6af2a-72f3-4302-a6af-5f00143cbf67
 ---

-# Claims-based identity in SharePoint 2013
+# Claims-based identity in SharePoint
-Learn about the fundamentals of claims-based identity architecture in SharePoint 2013.
+Learn about the fundamentals of claims-based identity architecture in SharePoint.
 ## Claims-based authentication

 Claims-based authentication enables systems and applications to authenticate a user without requiring the user to disclose more personal information (such as social security number and date of birth) than necessary.
 An example of claims-based authentication is someone claiming to be over 18 years old or someone claiming to be in a company's marketing group.
 An external system (relying party) needs only to trust the authentication authority that can validate those claims to allow the user to be authenticated for specific functions.